xXleowXx/gitlab-charts/doc/installation/deployment.md

 --set global.hosts.domain=example.com
 ```

+NOTE:
+If you enable custom domain support for GitLab Pages, `*.<pages domain>`
+sub-domains (by default, `<pages domain>` will be `pages.<global.hosts.domain>`)
+should be resolving to any of the external IP that is dedicated to Pages (set
+via `global.pages.externalHttp` or `global.pages.externalHttps`).
+This way,
+users who want to use custom domains for their GitLab Pages can add a CNAME
+record pointing their custom domain to corresponding `<namespace>.<pages domain>`
+domain.

 #### Dynamic IPs with external-dns

 If you plan to use an automatic DNS registration service like [external-dns](https://github.com/kubernetes-sigs/external-dns),